There are extra supplements and funding available for people who are veterans, war widows or war widowers

 The Veterans' Home Care (VHC) program, introduced by the Department of Veterans’ Affairs (DVA), can help you with low-level care needs to live independently in your own home for longer.

 The VHC offers a range of services including:

-If you are not eligible for veteran specific home support programs you may be able to get help through the Government funded Commonwealth Home Support Programme or Home Care Packages program.
+If you are not eligible for veteran-specific home support programs you may be able to get help through the Government-funded Commonwealth Home Support Programme (CHSP) or Home Care Packages program.

-Veterans have a ‘special needs’ status to support complex medical requirements that include the need for high levels of emotional and cultural support in old age, as a result of a veterans’ wartime experience.
+Veterans have a ‘special needs group’ status to support complex medical requirements that include the need for high levels of emotional and cultural support in old age, as a result of a veterans’ wartime experience.

-Any veteran who lives in a Government funded residential aged care facility, and has a mental health condition/s accepted by the DVA is eligible to attract the Veterans’ Supplement.
+Any veteran who lives in a Government-funded residential aged care facility and has a mental health condition/s accepted by the DVA is eligible to receive the Veterans’ Supplement.

 The Veterans’ Supplement is paid directly to an aged care provider if you are eligible, and you or your authorised representative have provided consent to disclose your eligibility information to the provider.
 Payment is ongoing for the duration of the time you are in care.
 New consent will not be required if you change facilities.

 For more information about veteran-specific services call DVA on 13 32 54 or email DVAagedcare@DVA.gov.au.

 What other supports would you find useful when receiving aged care services or living in a nursing home?
 Tell us in the comments below.